Metaform/edc-protocols/specifications/negotiation/contract.negotiation.protocol.md

 - **PROVIDER_FINALIZED** - The provider has sent a finalization message to the consumer and the provider has sent an ACK response.
 Data is now available to the consumer.
 - **DECLINED** - The provider or consumer has declined the contract negotiation.
 This is a terminal state.
 - **ERROR** - The provider or consumer has placed the contract negotiation in an error state.
 This is a terminal state.
-- **ABANDONED** - The provider or consumer has placed the contract negotiation in an abandoned state.
+- **CANCELLED** - The provider or consumer has placed the contract negotiation in an cancelled state.
 This is a terminal state.

 ### Contract Negotiation State Machine

 The CN state machine is represented in the following diagram.
-Note that transitions to the ERROR or ABANDONED states may occur from any other state and are not shown for simplicty:
+Note that transitions to the ERROR or CANCELLED states may occur from any other state and are not shown for simplicty:

 ![](./contract.negotiation.state.machine.png)